Table of Contents

-With wholesale selling or wholesaling, you buy large quantities of the same product from one retailer, and then re-sell it on to your customers.
+With wholesale selling or wholesaling, you buy large quantities of the same product from one retailer or wholesale supplier, and then re-sell it on to your customers.
 A supermarket like Sainsbury’s is an example of a wholesaler.
 They take a brand, such as Heinz, bulk buy tins of baked beans, and then re-sell them on.

 You buy these bulk items at a wholesale price which is often highly discounted, sometimes even up to 50%, and then you re-sell those items at their ‘retail price’ which of course is much higher than what you bought it for originally.

-With some brands or manufacturers, they may even give you a larger discount when you buy more of their stock.
+With some brands or manufacturers, they may even give you a larger discount when you buy more of their stock, this is when you benefit from wholesale prices.
 For example, they might sell 10 of a product for £10, and 20 items for £18 as opposed to £20.

 You have a couple options of where you can sell your products; most people choose Amazon but you can also use eBay, Shopify or create your own website and sell it on there.